Eschatologue/CM_wiki/docs/glossary.md

 ***Darkness***.
 You can see in normal and magical Darkness.

-**Invisibility**  You see creatures and objects that have the Invisible condition.
+**Invisibility**{ .inl } You see creatures and objects that have the Invisible condition.

-**Visual Illusions**  Visual illusions appear transparent to you, and you automatically succeed on saving throws against them.
+**Visual Illusions**{ .inl } Visual illusions appear transparent to you, and you automatically succeed on saving throws against them.

-**Transformations**  You discern the true form of any creature or object you see that has been transformed by magic.
+**Transformations**{ .inl } You discern the true form of any creature or object you see that has been transformed by magic.

-**Ethereal Plane**  You see into the Ethereal Plane.
+**Ethereal Plane**{ .inl } You see into the Ethereal Plane.

 <!-- --8<-- [end:sense-truesight] -->